OpenArCloud/sparcl/docs/help/locationaccess.md

 ### Activate location access
 ![image](https://user-images.githubusercontent.com/231274/117125471-d8924c00-ad99-11eb-8961-1a4984719310.png)

-Now, when you're returning to the app, the button `Lets's get started` should be active.
+Now, when you return to the app, the button `Go Immersive` should be active.